An interdisciplinary workshop exploring sound and ecology in Woodhouse Washlands.

 The whole workshop will take place outdoors and will involve a walk across Woodhouse Washlands.
 Participants will have the opportunity to record sound as they walk.
 No previous experience needed.
 This event is aimed at ages 13+.
 Young people under 18 need to be accompanied by an adult.

-ACCESS: The workshop takes place outdoors, but the meet point will be the Shire Brook centre which has level access and disabled toilet.
-The washlands site is only accessible in some parts for wheelchair users.
+ACCESS: The workshop takes place outdoors, at Woodhouse Washlands which is only accessible in some parts for wheelchair users.
+Paths are likely to be muddy.
 We advise getting in touch with us to request more information on routes for wheelchair users.
+Please note there are no toilets or parking on site.

 EXTRAS: We advise wearing suitable warm, waterproof clothing and sturdy footwear in case of rain and likely muddy paths.